cristianoliveira/ergo/examples/README.md

 Simple :)

-### Using local command to bind to localhost:80
+### Using localhost loopback

-If you want to bind to `localhost:80` you can use the `local` command
+If you want to use subdomains with localhost loopback run the following commands:

 ```bash
 # It requires sudo to bind to port 80